Ramz-p/Batvision/README.md

 cd BatVision

+2. Change the main script:

+use your own api key get it from "Deepai"

-2. Run the main script:
+3. Run the main script:

 python main.py

-3. Follow the on-screen instructions to choose between RGB to grayscale or grayscale to RGB conversion and provide the path to the image.
+4. Follow the on-screen instructions to choose between RGB to grayscale or grayscale to RGB conversion and provide the path to the image.

-4. View the converted image in a new window.
+5. View the converted image in a new window.

 ## License